ads-txt/validator/README.md

 ## How to run the project

-Перед запуском убедитесь, что у Вас будет работать Makefile.
-Убедитесь, что у Вас установлен и работает docker.

-1. **cd** в корневую папку проекта.
-Ориентируйтесь по makefile.
-2. Выполните команду make deploy

-Если не получилось, выполните команды из Makefile вручную.
+### Preconditions:
+Befor running you need to check that Makefile will wark in your system.
+Also you need to be sure that docker works in your system.

+## First way for installation

+Step:
+1. In console go to the project folder using **cd** command.
+Investigate and use **Makefile** as your map.
+2. Run command **make deploy**

+If it's not work please run commands from Makefile manually.

+## Second way for installation
 Most important commands you can see in the **Makefile** file.
-For start docker container please run the command (before it you need to install make util for run make scripts.
-Also you need to install docker)
+For start docker container please run the commands:

 ~~~
 make build  #Only first time for build docker container and after thet you need run second and 3th comand only